 Cook Time: 40 minutes

-Keywords: blender stir-fry appetizer gluten-free kosher vegan sugar-free vegetarian artichoke Italian
+Keywords: blender saute appetizer gluten-free kosher vegan sugar-free vegetarian artichoke Italian

 Ingredients (Serves 6-8 (as appetizer))

 - 1 1/4 pounds / 570 g (2-3) artichokes, possibly organic

 - 1 teaspoon / 5 ml fresh lemon juice

 - 2 tablespoons / 30 ml extra-virgin olive oil for cooking the artichokes

 - 2 garlic cloves, peeled and halved (green germ removed, if present)